What is Kraken?

 For more information on cryptocurrency investing, check out our articles "A beginner's guide to investing in bitcoin and cryptocurrency", "How are cryptocurrencies regulated in the UK?", or "Cryptocurrency mining: What it is, how it works and how to mine bitcoin".

 Finally, it is worth remembering that cryptocurrencies are largely unregulated and are not protected by the Financial Conduct Authority (FCA).
 This also means investors are not protected by the Financial Services Compensation Scheme (FSCS) which protects up to £85,000 (£170,000 for joint accounts) should a financial firm fail.
-It is also extremely volatile and so should only be considered by sophisticated investors who are aware of all the associated risks.
+It is also extremely volatile and so should only be considered by sophisticated investors who are aware of all the associated risks and are prepared to lose all the money they invest if they buy crypto-assets.